dawsers/hyprscroller/README.md

 it is not wise to use *toggleoverview* for window resizing or creating new windows.
 Use it as a way to see where things are and move the active focus, or a window, anything beyond that will probably find bugs or **cause compositor crashes**.

+## Marks

+`scroller:marks` manages *marks*.
+You can `add` a mark on the active window to be able to quickly return to it later on. `del` removes a mark from a window (if present). `prev` and `next` change focus to the previous and next marked windows. `reset` clears all marks.

+Marks reference windows, but are global, they may belong to different workspaces, so moving to the *next* or *previous* mark may switch workspaces.

 ## Options